 -

 Identify External Forces: Determine if there are any external forces acting on the system.
 If the net external force is zero, then the conservation of linear momentum can be applied.
-However, if there are significant external forces, such as friction or air resistance, then the conservation of momentum may not be a good approximation.
+Even so, if there are significant external forces, such as friction or air resistance, then the conservation of momentum may not be a good approximation.
 In such cases, you may need to consider other principles, such as the work-energy theorem.

 -